defoxicator/free_code_camp_python4everybody/README.md

 Development of ex_03_01.py - added try/except statement to prevent non-numeric input.
  * ex_04_06.py
 Rewrite of ex_03_02.py to contain the script in a function and calling it with arguments: hours = 42 and rate = 42
+ * ex_05_01.py
+The program is asking for numeric input (non-numeric except "done" are treated as Wrong inputs) and after "done" command calculating sum, count and average of the inputted numbers.